cornell-ece6745/ece6745-docs/docs/ece6745-sec02-asic-back-end.md

 design.
 Zoom in and out to see the individual transistors as well as the entire block.

-4. Using Synopsys VCS for Back-Annotated Gate-Level Simulation
+4. Synopsys VCS for Back-Annotated Gate-Level Simulation
 --------------------------------------------------------------------------

 As we learned in the last discussion section, good ASIC designers are